Coronavirus (COVID-19) and Ray-Pec

 - Some school buildings and gyms are open for Summer School, summer athletic workouts, and Panther Pride School Age Child Care.

 - Summer athletic workouts continue.

 - Panther Stadium and school playgrounds are open to the public as long as patrons follow social distancing guidelines.

-- The Missouri Department of Elementary and Secondary Education offers guidance on the reopening of school.
+- The Missouri Department of Elementary and Secondary Education and the Missouri Department of Health and Senior Services offer guidance on the reopening of school.

 State hotline re: COVID-19

 The Missouri Department of Health and Senior Services (DHSS) activated a statewide public hotline for citizens or providers needing guidance regarding the novel coronavirus (COVID-19).
 The hotline is operated by medical professionals and is available 24 hours a day, 7 days a week.
 Call 877-435-8411.